European football rankings.

 Football rankings can be tough this time of year, but that doesn’t mean it isn’t valuable to look at the top teams in European football.
 So, that’s exactly what we’ll be doing today.
-We now know who will be suiting up for each of the biggest sides, at least for the next few months, and using that information as well as how last season went for the teams selected will give us our rankings.
+We now know who will be suiting up for each of the biggest sides, at least for the next few months.
+Using that information as well as how last season went for the teams selected will give us our rankings.
 In essence, this will be a football (power) ranking of the top seven teams in Europe currently.
 This list uses a number of factors.
 European success is a big consideration, while league success is also taken into account.
 Summer transfer dealings are also very important, as are managerial changes made by clubs.
 All of that can be taken into account when ranking them, and that is what we have tried to do here.
 So with that said, let’s start from the top, shall we?

-Market values of top 15 clubs according to Transfermarkt
+Market values of the top 15 clubs according toTransfermarkt

 1. Real Madrid

 The team that Real Madrid knocked out of the UEFA Champions League in the quarterfinals last season comes in at #2 on our football rankings list for good reason.
 They have absolutely crushed the opposition in Italy for years now, and they are once again poised to do so again.
-And they have strengthened by not only bringing back Leonardo Bonucci to the club but also adding Cristiano Ronaldo to its ranks.
+They have strengthened by not only bringing back Leonardo Bonucci to the club but also adding Cristiano Ronaldo to its ranks.
 Had it not been for the Portuguese’s intervention in that quarterfinal tie last season, the Old Lady could well have knocked Madrid out for the first time in nearly three years.
 Instead, he still played for the side all in white, meaning Juve once again had to suffer a defeat.
 If Juventus can do just about everything they did last season, as well as adding the lethal nature of Ronaldo in front of goal in Europe, they have a legitimate chance of hoisting the European Cup once again.
 With Bonucci back in the team, they have even more options tactically, something that manager Max Allegri will continue to look to exploit.
 Whether they go with three or four in defence, they will once again be a team that most would very much like to avoid.

 The Citizens have tons of cash backing them, and they have only strengthened in the summer with the acquisition of Riyad Mahrez.
 The Algerian, though, might not be the biggest personnel ‘move,’ however.
 The return of left-back Benjamin Mendy is a huge deal because it gives them added tactical flexibility.
-This will allow them to play Gabriel Jesus and Sergio Aguero up front more together- something that Pep Guardiola was not able to do the last term due to his left back’s early-season injury.
+This will allow them to play Gabriel Jesus and Sergio Aguero up front more together.
+Something that Pep Guardiola was not able to do the last term due to his left back’s early-season injury.
 Guardiola is still one of the greatest minds in the game, but there will be questions asked if he once again falls short in Europe.
 A final should be the minimum for them, but it’s a place he has not reached in some time.
 He has a good shot at it with this particular team.

 Guardiola’s former side comes in at #4 in our football rankings list, and for good reason, too.
 Like City, Barcelona crushed the opposition in Spain’s La Liga last term.
 In addition to that, they would go on to capture the Copa del Rey crown as well in dominant fashion.
-They lost just once on the whole of the season in 38 matches, toward the end when it looked like they would go the entire season unbeaten.
+They lost just once on the whole of the season in 38 matches.
+Toward the end when it looked like they would go the entire season unbeaten.
 Like City, however, this side has had its struggles of late in Europe.
 It’s been a while since the Blaugrana have gotten to the biggest stages, falling in the quarterfinals in each of the past three seasons.
 There is little doubting now that Ernesto Valverde has what it takes to lead them to domestic glory, but it will be asked if he can get them over the line in the Champions League again.
 The way they went out, at the hands of Roma, last season would not have been pleasing at all.
 They not only looked out of energy in that match, but they also looked like a team devoid of a ‘Plan B.’ With that said, they have reinforced in the summer.

 A big part of the reason for their ranking as #5 is the aforementioned summer dealings.
 Jurgen Klopp, having seen Coutinho leave and Virgil van Dijk come in back in the January window, flourished with the lack of a need to shoehorn Coutinho.
 But there was still clearly more work to do.
 And thus, the Reds have added Naby Keita (though he did sign last year from RB Leipzig) and Fabinho in midfield, as well as goalkeeper Alisson from Roma and winger Xherdan Shaqiri.
 So far, Keita has looked a real treat, giving them dynamism going forward and the ability to win the ball back in midfield.
 Alisson has made an error that could have proved costly on another day, but overall he has looked the part as they have won four in a row to start the season.
 The other two have been peripheral figures thus far, but the added depth is something they will be glad to finally have.
 Along with their dangerous front three of Firmino, Mane, and Salah, this could just be their year in England.
 But it will still be tough for them if they are competing on two fronts.